-NIOSH has determined that the site-specific and claimant-specific data available for the Mound Plant for the time period under evaluation are insufficient to allow NIOSH to determine that any specific work group assigned to the R and SW Buildings was not potentially exposed to radon emanations from residual Ra-Ac-Th materials.
+NIOSH has determined that the site-specific and claimant-specific data available for the Mound Plant for the time periods under evaluation are insufficient to allow NIOSH to determine that any specific work group assigned at the Mound Plant was not potentially exposed to radon emanations from residual Ra-Ac-Th materials.

 NIOSH has insufficient information associating job titles and/or job assignments with specific radiological operations or conditions.
 Without such information, NIOSH is unable to define potential radiation exposure conditions based on worker job descriptions.